jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 vehicles, leading their systems to crash.
 Moreover, exploiting the vulnerability could enable attackers to run commands on affected vehicles remotely.
 Car enthusiasts
-Many car enthusiastspeople with a passion for vehicles and how they operateare active in different automotive forums on the deep web.
+Many car enthusiasts—people with a passion for vehicles and how they operate—are active in different automotive forums on the deep web.
 They offer advice, ask questions, discuss problems and bugs found in their vehicles, and even share automotive files or links to unofficial software updates.
 The information posted in forums by car enthusiasts can be problematic for